 Turnitin creates a Similarity report when work is submitted, giving you and markers an overall percentage (your Similarity score), and also a detailed report showing where it has identified matches between your submission and a variety of sources.

 It is important to remember:

 - Your Similarity score will never be 0% and you should not aim for this.
 There will always be coincidental matches between your work and other submissions, and also 'false' readings on quotations, footnotes etc. Scores approaching 20% are common, but higher scores should indicate a need to check through your work.
 The scores you receive may depend partly on the settings used by the department for the assignment.

 - There is not a set percentage above which your work is considered 'plagiarised'.
 Turnitin is an additional tool used by tutors to help them identify cases of plagiarism, and will always be used in conjunction with their own knowledge and experience.

 - Use the material provided by the College to help you follow good academic practice.

-For further information please see the following pages on the Policy Zone website: Misconduct Regulations and the College's Guidelines on Academic Honesty & Integrity (pdf).
+For further information please see the: Misconduct Regulations (including links to student and staff guidance documents on plagiarism) and the College's Guidelines on Academic Honesty & Integrity

-Library Services has developed a self-enrol module on KEATS where you can develop your referencing skills, take self-test quizzes and practice submitting a Turnitin assignment.
-We recommend that you should work your way through the Practice Turnitin Assignment Learning Modules covering the issue of plagiarism, how you can avoid it and the importance of citing references correctly in academic work.
+Library Services offers a Referencing and Avoiding Plagiarism course in KEATS where you can develop your referencing skills and take interactive quizzes.
+We recommend that you work your way through the modules covering the issue of plagiarism, how you can avoid it and the importance of citing references correctly in academic work.

 The Faculty handbook contains information on the referencing systems used in each department and links to specific department guidelines.